MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/audio-universal-drivers.md

 ![The componentized audio stack showing DSP driver codec and APOs](images/audio-componentized-stack-diagram.png)

-A separate extension INF file is used for each software component. for more information, see [Using an Extension INF File](https://docs.microsoft.com/windows-hardware/drivers/install/using-an-extension-inf-file).
+A separate extension INF file is used for each software component.
+For more information, see [Using an Extension INF File](https://docs.microsoft.com/windows-hardware/drivers/install/using-an-extension-inf-file).

 An extension INF file must be a universal INF file.
 For more information, see [Using a Universal INF File](https://docs.microsoft.com/windows-hardware/drivers/install/using-a-universal-inf-file).

-For general information about adding software using INF files, see [Adding Software Components with an INF file](https://docs.microsoft.com/windows-hardware/drivers/install/adding-software-components-with-an-inf-file).
+For information about adding software using INF files, see [Adding Software Components with an INF file](https://docs.microsoft.com/windows-hardware/drivers/install/adding-software-components-with-an-inf-file).

 ### SYSVAD  componentized INF files

-To see an example of componentized INF files examine the [sysvad/TabletAudioSample](https://github.com/Microsoft/Windows-driver-samples/tree/master/audio/sysvad/TabletAudioSample), available on Github.
+To see an example of componentized INF files examine the [sysvad/TabletAudioSample](https://github.com/Microsoft/Windows-driver-samples/tree/master/audio/sysvad/TabletAudioSample), on Github.

 | File name                              | Description                                                                                |
 |----------------------------------------|--------------------------------------------------------------------------------|